Media and Communications: Regulatory Agencies

 The French Telecommunications and Post Regulator (ARCEP) regulates telecommunications and postal services.
 The site provides news, publications, major files, and reports concerning the industry.

 The Higher Audiovisual Council (CSA) is responsible for regulating broadcasting in France.
 The CSA allocates frequencies to broadcasters, protects consumers, resolves disputes, and ensures the protection of French culture in broadcasts.
 The site provides general information about the council, television and radio, interactive services, press releases, and legal documents.
+This website is only available in French.

 The Federal Network Agency (BNA) is a body that regulates the telecommunications and postal sectors in Germany, among other sectors such as electricity, gas, and railway markets.
 For telecommunications and post, the BNA is responsible for securing fair competition, promoting telecommunications in public institutions, securing efficient frequencies, and protecting consumers by resolving problems.
 The BNA website provides information to users about their responsibilities in each of their respective areas along with pertinent stakeholder information.